AishaSamaanKhan/dlstreamer/src/monolithic/gst/audio_inference_elements/gvaaudiotranscribe/README.md

 optimum-cli export openvino --trust-remote-code --model openai/whisper-base whisper-base
 ```

-This should create the whisper-base folder with the correct models, but it's missing the detokenizer when I run it...

 ## Finally actually run the full pipeline:

 ### Troubleshooting
-For some reason, I had to run this once to get gst-launch to find the transcription feature, it was saying no element "gstgvaaudiotranscribe".
+ gst-launch to find the transcription feature, it was saying no element "gstgvaaudiotranscribe".
 If you get this same error, try running this first.
 Must have cached it initially?
 Not sure:
 ```
 gst-inspect-1.0 ~/edge-ai-libraries/libraries/dl-streamer/build/intel64/Release/lib/libgstvideoanalytics.so
 ```